 At this time, we anticipate that the classroom environment will largely return to pre-COVID normal, and faculty should plan their pedagogy accordingly.
-Additional details will be shared later in the summer.

 Yes.
 Classes scheduled for rooms equipped with Lecture Capture will continue to be recorded and linked to Canvas by default.